 Shawl with four tablet-woven bands.
-Fabric and bands were woven simultaneously on the loom.
-Fabric woven in fancy twill.
-Bands woven in pebble weave and double-faced tablet weaving.
+Fascinated by the majesty of camels, I featured them in the two central bands of this shawl, with geometric patterns in the outer bands.
+Fabric and bands were woven simultaneously.
+Fabric: fancy twill.
+Bands: pebble weave and double-faced tablet weaving.
 Cotton and Tencel.
 Tablets; 32 shafts.